Sarah Bailey, Ecru

 She was preceded in death by her husband, Clyde Bailey; four brothers, including two infants; three sisters; and her parents, Tom and Dollie Ball Hardy.

-Pallbearers were her grandsons, Brad, Scott and Jon Bailey, Chris Nolen, Keith and Kevin Cobb, and Danny and Matt Lorick.
+Pallbearers will be her grandsons, Brad, Scott and Jon Bailey, Chris Nolen, Keith and Kevin Cobb, and Danny and Matt Lorick.

 Memorials may be made to Sanctuary Hospice House in Tupelo.

 IUKA - James F. "Jimmy" Rast, 70, died Friday, March 23, 2007, at his home.
 He enjoyed deer hunting, running his Beagles, being at home and spending time with his family.

 Services will be at 3 p.m.
 Sunday at Cutshall Funeral Home Chapel with Bro.
 Perry Murphy and Bro.
 Herman Clark officiating.
 Burial will be in Rutledge-Salem Cemetery.

 Survivors include his wife, Ruby Rast of Iuka; one son, Marco Rast of Iuka; one daughter, Menyonne Moss of Iuka; one brother, Monroe Rast (Dianne) of Iuka; two grandchildren, Jason Taylor and Abby Moss; two great-grandchildren, Lilly and Molly Taylor; two nieces, Michelle Pounders (Roger) and Melissa Pounders (Tim), all of Iuka;